diogtsix/Fixed_Aircraft_Wing/README.md

 ## Overview

-This project focuses on Solving, Modelling and Simulating the Structural Dynamics and the Structural Optimization of a Fixed aircraft's Wing.
+This project focuses on **Solving**, **Modelling** and **Simulating** the Structural Dynamics and the Structural Optimization of a Fixed aircraft's Wing.
 It aims to the design of a full software architecture and the implementation of advanced engineering methods for real structures.
 All the project have been developed in Python with OOP.

 The project consist 2 distinct components and the interaction between those two :

-1) Structural Dynamics
+1) **Structural Dynamics**
-2) Structural Optimization
+2) **Structural Optimization**

 ## **Keywords**